-- Quickly removes mold, mildew, moss and algae stains on contact without heavy scrubbing; EASY TO USE - spray, wait until the stain disappears, then rinse
+- Quickly removes stains caused by mold & mildew on contact without heavy scrubbing; EASY TO USE - spray, wait until the stain disappears, then rinse

-- STAIN REMOVER + CLEANER: High-alkaline, triple-action formula removes mildew stains, lifts ground-in dirt, and cuts through grease & grime
+- STAIN REMOVER + CLEANER: High-alkaline, triple-action formula contains; BUFFERED-BLEACH to remove mold stains & mildew stains; CHELATING AGENTS to lift ground-in dirt; SURFACTANTS to cut grease & grime

-- BUFFERED-BLEACH TECHNOLOGY safe for marine / outdoor upholstery and outdoor acrylic fabrics including Sunbrella; Won't harm stitching or threads
+- BUFFERED-BLEACH TECHNOLOGY is better suited for marine/outdoor upholstery and outdoor acrylic fabrics including Sunbrella; Won't harm stitching or threads

 - More effective cleaning power than unbuffered "bleach-water" based products, or diluted supermarket brands